-Regarding nutritional status, the proportion of malnutrition in thyroid cancer patients is very low at 7.6%, however, the rate of overweight/obesity is high, at 12.6% according to BMI.
+The rate of malnutrition according to BMI in thyroid cancer patients was very low at 7.6%; however, the rate of overweight-obesity was high at 12.6%.
 Thyroid cancer patients undergoing radioactive iodine ablation therapy exhibit similar dietary characteristics to general post-surgery patients.
-Their actual energy intake meets only an average of $60,6 \pm 24,6\%$ of their energy
+Their actual energy intake meets only an average of $60.6 \pm 24.6\%$ of their energy